 - Optimization of blood pressure (i.e., < 140/90 mm Hg) to reduce the risk of preeclampsia and other complications (see “ ” for details)

-- Minimization of proteinuria: treatment depends on underlying etiology (e.g., pregnancy-safe immunosuppression with prednisone or calcineurin inhibitors in lupus nephritis)
+- Minimization of proteinuria: Treatment depends on the underlying etiology (e.g., pregnancy-safe immunosuppression with prednisone or calcineurin inhibitors in lupus nephritis).

 - Consideration of anticoagulation in individuals with severe proteinuria